CezarHirsescu/Git-Cheatsheet/README.md

 ## Rebasing

-Rebasing is an alternitive way to merge two or more branches together.
+Rebasing is an alternative way to merge two or more branches together.

 ### Merging vs Rebasing
 The difference between merging and rebasing is the history of changes.
-Rebasing flattens the commit history graph and makes commit history linear as apposed to having history of changes with branches.
+Rebasing flattens the commit history graph and makes commit history linear as opposed to having history of changes with branches.

 Additionally, rebasing is a way to avoid a 3 way merge.
-Rebasing restructures the commit history such that when its time to merge changes, a fast-forward merge is possible.
+Rebasing restructures the commit history such that when it's time to merge changes, a fast-forward merge is possible.

 ### How to perform a Rebase